It is important to always know in what phase the price is at a certain moment.

 Weak Points: These structural points are those that will serve as TP once we enter into a Strong Point trade.
 They are called Weak Points as they are broken by Strong Points.

-To be considered a Strong High it must do the following: Must cause manipulation and break structure.
+To be considered a Strong High it must do the following: it must cause manipulation and break structure.

-When we are identifying or mapping the structure, it is important to identify a true Break of Structure, since it will depend on that if at the moment, we are analyzing the market we will be seeing the correct price direction or not.
+When we are identifying or mapping the structure, it is important to identify a true Break of Structure, since the correct price direction we see when analyzing the market will depend on it.

 One important thing to keep in mind with market structure is to apply logic to what the price is doing at the moment.